IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 The New Blueprint for ERP Data Excellence

-The synergy of data governance, master data management (MDM), data quality, and metadata management is the backbone of successful ERP implementations.
-Organizations that master these pillars not only avoid costly failures but also unlock sustained ROI, operational agility, and strategic advantage in the digital era.
+Key Takeaway: The synergy of data governance, master data management (MDM), data quality, and metadata management is the backbone of successful ERP implementations.
+Organizations that master these pillars avoid costly failures and unlock sustained ROI, operational agility, and strategic advantage.

-Consider Revlon’s 2018 SAP ERP rollout, where poor data governance led to $70.3 million in losses, halted production lines, and unmet customer orders.
-In contrast, organizations with robust governance frameworks report up to $15 million in annual savings from avoided inefficiencies and a 70% reduction in user acceptance testing cycles through automation.
+Poor data governance doesn’t just cause inefficiencies—it leads to multi-million-dollar disasters.
+Take Revlon’s 2018 SAP ERP rollout, where inadequate governance resulted in $70.3 million in losses, halted production, and unfulfilled orders.
+Meanwhile, companies with robust data governance frameworks report up to $15 million in annual savings and a 70% reduction in user acceptance testing (UAT) cycles through automation.

 Organizations achieving ERP ROI 80%–83%